-If you are going on holiday or a business trip in the European Economic Area (EEA) countries and Switzerland you should apply for a free European Health Insurance Card (EHIC), which allows you to access necessary state-provided health care while visiting or temporarily staying in these countries.
+If you are going on holiday or a business trip in the European Economic Area (EEA) countries (in the United Kingdom until 31st December 2020) and Switzerland you should apply for a free European Health Insurance Card (EHIC), which allows you to access necessary state-provided health care while visiting or temporarily staying in these countries.
 Everyone who is insured by Compulsory Health Insurance in Lithuania should have an EHIC and carry it with them when travelling abroad.

 Remember to check your EHIC is still valid before you travel.